mo-placer/xml-media-extractor/README.md

 ## Features

-- Extract images and videos referenced in XML files
+- Extract images, videos, and audio referenced in XML files
 - Map page IDs to titles using a book XML
 - Generate detailed reports of all media references
 - Create CSV files with all media metadata